Russian Foreign Ministry Responds to Gabunia’s Statement

 The Ministry of Foreign Affairs of the Russian Federation responded to the offensive speech of one of the journalists of the Rustavi 2 TV channel Giorgi Gabunia directed towards President Vladimir Putin.

-According to the Ministry, they assess Gabunia’s statement as the provocation and expect an adequate reaction from international organizations and journalist’s community.
+According to the Ministry, they assess Gabunia’s statement as a provocation and say Georgia should expect an adequate reaction from international organizations and the journalist community.

 Rustavi 2 anchor Giorgi Gabunia insulted Vladimir Putin on Sunday night.
-The monologue, very offensive to Putin in its form and context, was read in Russian by him during the live broadcast.
+He read a monologue, very offensive to Putin in its form and context, in Russian during his live broadcast.

 Photo: Russian Foreign Ministry/Facebook